tajinjoya/react-todoApp/README.md

 ## UI description:
 First, you have to authenticate with the login button.
 Once you login, You can add, search and delete the todo list.
-The data of the app is being stored and deleted in the firebase based on the use's requirement.
+The data of the app is being stored and deleted in the firebase based on the user's requirement.

 ![alt text](https://github.com/tajinjoya/react-todoApp/blob/master/src/img/Screenshot%202020-04-05%20at%2002.43.29.png)